MrRoy09/MrRoy09.github.io/source/_posts/index.md

 pNtWriteVirtualMemory = (_NtWriteVirtualMemory)SysNtWriteVirtualMem;
 ```

 where syscall_num is the function responsible for retrieving syscall number and 4121089429 is simply the hash (custom hash algo) of `NtWriteVirtualMemory`.
-I used function name hashing to make the process more discreet
+I used function name hashing to make the process more discreet.
+The parser also computes hashes of each function in the export directory and compares it with the provided hash.
+This way
+we don't have to use any strings to get the required functions.

 Now if one calls the `pNtWriteVirtualMemory` function, it will raise `EXCEPTION_ACCESS_VIOLATION` (`RIP` points to `INT16 SysNtWriteVirtualMem` which will moved into RAX by the VEH) which will be handled by the VEH we have registered and the syscall will be made!

 # Obfuscating Shellcode Control Flow Using VEH

 As can be seen in the aforementioned analysis of GuLoader, the shellcode was observed to be using VEH to obfuscate control flow.
 It did so by raising various kinds of exceptions and then handling them using VEH to alter the control flow.
 I decided to implement this in my program by using Syscalls (using the technique mentioned above) to load an obfuscated shellcode.

+The shellcode was designed to load all the required modules using PEB traversal and open a socket connection on `localhost:8100`.
+The server would receive a message, encrypt it and reflect it back to the sender.
+The aim of the CTF Challenge was to reverse this encryption algo and retrieve the value of the flag.

 The shellcode was obfuscated as follows-